In the Name of the King

-In the Name of the King: A Dungeon Siege Tale (also known as Dungeon Siege: In the Name of the King or simply In the Name of the King) is a 2007 English-language fantasy action film directed by Uwe Boll and starring Jason Statham, Claire Forlani, Leelee Sobieski, John Rhys-Davies, Ron Perlman, Ray Liotta and Burt Reynolds.
+In the Name of the King (also known as Dungeon Siege: In the Name of the King or In the Name of the King: A Dungeon Siege Tale) is a 2007 fantasy action film directed by Uwe Boll and starring Jason Statham, Claire Forlani, Leelee Sobieski, John Rhys-Davies, Ron Perlman, Ray Liotta and Burt Reynolds with Kristanna Loken.
 It is inspired by the Dungeon Siege video game series, and was an international co-production between Germany, Canada, and the United States.
 It premiered at the Brussels Festival of Fantastic Films on April 11, 2007, and was released in theatres on November 29, 2007.

+It is the first installment in the In the Name of the King film series.
 Upon its release, the film was a critical and commercial failure, grossing only $13.1 million against a budget of $60 million.
+Nevertheless, it spawned two sequels—In the Name of the King 2: Two Worlds and In the Name of the King 3: The Last Mission.